Tarak-Chandra-Sarkar/AITravelAgentUsingGithubModelAndSemanticKernelSDK/README.md

 dotnet add package  Microsoft.SemanticKernel.PromptTemplates.Handlebars --version 1.33.0
 ```

-And build the project or solution:
+And build the project or rebuild the solution:
 ```bash
 dotnet build
 ```

-Also to run the above codebase need to create GitHub PAT Token and
+To access the above GitHub Models, you need to create GitHub PAT Token and
-save into local machine in Environment Variable using followong commands:
+set into local machine in Environment Variable using following commands:

 Generate a [GitHub Personal Access Token (PAT)](https://github.com/settings/tokens)
 ```bash